George540/bak3d_rendering_demo_engine/README.md

 ## Acknowledgments

+Special thanks to...

-1. Special thanks to [Joe de Vries](http://joeydevries.com/#home) for his ebook ["Lean OpenGL"](https://learnopengl.com/About) for teaching me graphics when I was just a student.
+1. [Joe de Vries](http://joeydevries.com/#home) for his ebook ["Lean OpenGL"](https://learnopengl.com/About) for teaching me graphics when I was just a student.
 I initially made this project as a learning tool from his guide for one of my assignments.
 To attribute his work properly, here is [Joe's twitter](https://twitter.com/JoeyDeVriez.) as well.
 The code provided on this ebook is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
 Proper attribution was given as well as any direct reference of his work in my code.
 This work is non-commercial.

-2. I also appreciate the experts at [Graphics Programming](https://discord.gg/DStdQSaN) and [Together C & C++](https://discord.gg/tccpp) discord servers for answering my basic questions when I needed help understanding something in OpenGL and C++.
+2. The cool experts at [Graphics Programming](https://discord.gg/DStdQSaN) discord server for answering my basic or even obscur questions when I needed help understanding something that was bothering me for days.

+3. [Tom Looman](https://www.linkedin.com/in/tomlooman/) and his [Complete Game Optimization for Unreal Engine 5](https://courses.tomlooman.com/p/unrealperformance?coupon_code=COMMUNITY15) course that helped me advance my learning for optimizing games and graphics programs.
+A lot of his topics have been crucial to understanding numerous concepts I have encountered when designing this engine.

-3. Finally, thanks to [vblanco20-1](https://github.com/vblanco20-1) for his thorough guide to transitioning to Vulkan a few years later after learning OpenGL.
-Some of the Vulkan concepts in his guide have been (or will be) translated to this learning project.
+4. Finally, [vblanco20-1](https://github.com/vblanco20-1) for his thorough guide to transitioning to Vulkan a few years later after learning OpenGL.
+Although this is (currently) an OpenGL project, some of the Vulkan concepts in his guide have been an inspiration for this engine.
 Attributing to his github repository guide [vkguide.dev](https://vkguide.dev)

 ## License